Individual Therapy Program in Phoenix, AZ

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) is an evidence-based addiction therapy approach that focuses on changing behavior patterns.
+Cognitive behavioral therapy (CBT) is an research-based addiction therapy approach that focuses on changing behavior patterns.
 In CBT, your therapist assesses your thought patterns and identifies dysfunctional ones that are leading to unwanted behaviors.
 Many thought patterns are automatic.
 You don’t carefully consider them and decide if they are accurate and beneficial.
 CBT encourages you to mindfully explore your thoughts and change them to more accurate, positive ones.
 CBT is a results-based therapy.
-Many clients change harmful thinking patterns and behaviors in a short period of time.
+Many patients change harmful thinking patterns and behaviors in a short period of time.

 Dialectical Behavior Therapy